 Morton's Neuroma is a painful condition of the forefoot that is caused by the entrapment of the common intermetatarsal nerve as it passes through the forefoot to the toes.
 This condition was first described by Dr. Morton, a Viennese physician, in 1876.
-The most common location for Morton's neuroma is between the third and fourth toes.
-The second most common location is between the second and third toes.
+Morton's neuroma is commonly found between the 3rd and 4th toes and to a lesser degree between the 2nd and 3rd toes.
 Morton's neuroma is also referred to as intermetatarsal neuroma, Morton's metatarsalgia, Morton's neuralgia, plantar neuroma, intermetatarsal perineural fibroma or intermetatarsal nerve entrapment.
-Morton's neuroma is found more in women than men. the onset of Morton's neuroma is between the ages of 20 and 60 years of age.
+Morton's neuroma is found more in women than men.
+The onset of Morton's neuroma is between the ages of 20 and 60 years of age.

 Forefoot pain described as deep, achy on both the top and bottom of the foot